 GRS SO 811: Seminar: Sociology of the Nonprofit Sector

 Introduction to sociological research on that part of society known as the nonprofit sector, including nonprofit organizations, community-based organizations, voluntary associations, and social movements.
 Focus on some of the literatureÂs major themes: civil society, social capital, and nongovernmental organizations.

-GRS SO 812: Seminar: Religion and Social Identity
+GRS SO 812: Seminar: Identity, Society, and Religious Life

-This seminar will explore a variety of theoretical perspectives on the social formation of modern persons, asking how those insights inform an understanding of individual and collective religious identity.
-Students will also participate in field research foxused on the intersection of religious and social identities.
+Seminar exploring a variety of theoretical perspectives on the social formation of modern persons, asking how those insights inform an understanding of individual and collective religious identity.
+Students also participate in field research focused on the intersection of religious and social identities.

 GRS SO 818: Medical Sociology

 Sociological factors in physical and mental illness as they operate in the community, hospitals, and interpersonal relations.
 Current research on selected topics in medical sociology; contributions to sociological theory and their practical application.

 GRS SO 820: Graduate Study in Women and Social Change in the Developing World